-We also have a supplemental benefit plan covering certain executive officers and a non-qualified deferred compensation plan covering members of the Board of Directors and certain key employees.
-As of January 31, 2018 and October 31, 2017, our liability under the supplemental benefit plan was approximately \$3.6 million and \$3.4 million, respectively.
-The liability associated with the deferred compensation plan was approximately \$4.0 million as of January 31, 2018 and October 31, 2017.
+We also have a supplemental benefit plan covering certain executive officers and key employees and a non-qualified deferred compensation plan covering members of the Board of Directors and certain key employees.
+As of July 31, 2018 and October 31, 2017, our liability under the supplemental benefit plan was approximately \$3.9 million and \$3.4 million, respectively.
+The liability associated with the deferred compensation plan was approximately \$3.8 million and \$4.0 million as of July 31, 2018 and October 31, 2017, respectively.
 We record the current portion of liabilities associated with these plans under the caption "Accrued Liabilities," and the long-term portion under the caption "Other Liabilities" in the accompanying condensed consolidated balance sheets.

-7. Warranty Obligations
+6. Warranty Obligations